NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

   ### ValueSet expand with 'not-in' filter operation

   This request is appropriate for NCI Thesaurus and excludes specific concepts from the included list, keeping only those not specified in the filter value.

+  The expected result will include only C48670 (Controlled Substance) and C16612 (Gene), while excluding C2991 (Disease or Disorder) and C48672 (Schedule I Substance) as specified in the filter value.
 ```
   cat << EOF > parameters.txt
   {